krambertech/refresh-testing-workshop/README.md

-# 🔍 Testing React Aplications
+# 🔍 Introduction to testing JavaScript and React

 This a workshop that covers the basics of testing JavaScript and React at [Refresh conference](https://refresh.rocks/).